A short visual guide about how to enable the hidden feature "Private DNS", DNS over TLS, on Xiaomi MIUI.

 - Local IP

 VPN stands for Virtual Private Network.
-A VPN creates an encrypted tunnel between you and a VPN server.
-All your internet data is routed through this tunnel, so your data is secure from any MITM, middle in the man, attacks.
+A VPN creates an encrypted tunnel between the client and a VPN server.
+All the internet data is routed through this tunnel, so the data is secure from any man in the middle attacks.

-Another benefit of a VPN is, is that it allows you to access your local network securely.
+Another benefit of a VPN is, is that it allows clients to remotely access the local network securely.

 wget https://git.io/vpn -O openvpn-install.sh chmod 755 openvpn-install.sh sudo ./openvpn-install.sh